-Once you make the decision to purchase new custom kitchen cabinets for your home, one of your first questions will probably be, “How long will it take to get my cabinets?”
-I understand that you want cabinets of the highest possible quality, and just as importantly, to be able to plan around a construction timeline.
-In San Francisco, some remodels drag on for years while the property owner waits for contractors to become available.
+Once you make the decision to purchase new custom kitchen cabinets for your kitchen remodel, one of your first questions will probably be, “How long will it take to get my cabinets?”
+You want custom cabinetry of the highest possible quality for your home, and just as importantly, to be able to plan around a construction timeline.
+In San Francisco and southern California some kitchen remodels and kitchen renovations drag on for years while the property owner waits for contractors to become available.

 Here are the most important factors that influence how long it takes to get from the exciting decision to upgrade your cabinets to the moment you get to enjoy placing items inside them.
-The better these factors are managed, the sooner you’ll have your beautiful new cabinets or other custom furniture.
+The better these factors are managed, the sooner you’ll have your beautiful new cabinetry or other custom furniture for your kitchen renovation.

-A detailed cabinet design is the key to success
+A detailed custom kitchen cabinet design is the key to success

-Many homeowners choose to work with a professional designer.
-A designer can help you rethink a space, as well as choose colors, materials and lighting.
+Many homeowners choose to work with a professional designer for jobs like custom kitchen design.
+A designer can help you rethink a space and choose colors, materials and lighting.
 A good interior designer can create, read and edit blueprints.
 This is important.
 Not everyone can visualize the details on the drawings.
 But you’ll need to review and approve them.
 Your designer plays a very important role in this process.

 Some homeowners prefer to work directly with the custom cabinet maker and forego the services of a designer.
 My draftsperson and I can create your drawings.
 As the builder, my input is most valuable on the “how,” not the “what,” so this option is best for homeowners who know exactly what they want.